-For instance, from the perspective of a payment service provider (as the receiver), it can accept more than 93600 payments per CPU core over a span of 2 minutes (average block production rate in Monero), from users with PayMo channels with the service provider.
+For instance, from the perspective of a payment service provider who has payment channels with several users as the receiver of the channels, it can accept more than 93600 payments per CPU core over a span of 2 minutes (average block production rate in Monero), from users with PAYMO channels with the service provider.
 In this case, only the receiver's CPU time for payments is considered, excluding the overhead for serialization and network.

-To showcase the power of PAYMO, in case of just payments from Alice to Bob and assuming a round trip latency time of 144ms per message, Alice and Bob can process close to 93500 payments per CPU core (with acknowledgement of payment) over a span of 2 minutes.
+To showcase the power of PAYMO, in case of payments from Alice to Bob and assuming a round trip latency time of 144ms per message, Alice and Bob can process close to 93500 payments per CPU core (with acknowledgement of payment) over a span of 2 minutes.
 This is because during message transmission, parties do not stay idle but instead spawn new payments in parallel.
-In case the parties do not exploit such parallelism and only make sequential payments, Alice can still make more than 400 payments over the span of 2 minutes.
+In case the parties only make sequential payments, Alice can still make more than 400 payments over the span of 2 minutes.

-9 Conclusions
+8 Conclusions